praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>One of my observations of the technology sector in New Zealand but like the health care sector, and it's gone into other sectors, there is a high level of ethnic diversity.</p>
 <p>Do you think that makes it more challenging or easier to have these conversations of inclusivity, diversity, incorporation of Te Tiriti, and...
 Where do you think that's sort of heading?</p>
 <p>Rachel: Did you expect questions to come from this side, just this entire side?</p>
 <p>Rahul: I'm I'm not saying it's a trap for it.
-It saves me from saying any prerogative?</p>
+It saves me from saying any prerogative.</p>
 <p>Aaron: I know.
 It's an incredibly, incredibly sneaky tactic.</p>
 <p>Don: Should I kick off?</p>
 <p>Okay.
-So for me, personally, my background is that I was born and brought up in the country in Africa called Zambia.
+So for me, personally, my background is that I was born and brought up in a country in Africa called Zambia.
 It's an amazing country.</p>
 <p>But my sister and I were the only Europeans at school.</p>
 <p>And, we were very privileged, being, you know, middle class in Africa is a very privileged position to be in.</p>
 <p>So working across ethnicities to me, it's just fun.</p>
 <p>You're learning all the time.</p>
 <p>And, the biggest thing is to listen to people, I think.</p>
 <p>Rachel: I think as technologists, we generally like new things, right?
 Who doesn't like a nice shiny new piece of tech?</p>
-<p>And I think that applies to people as well and new things, and I've spent, time at, a colleague's house, celebrating Passover because he was Jewish.
-I knew nothing about that at all and celebrating with with food and drink.
+<p>And I think that applies to people as well as new things, and I've spent, time at, a colleague's house, celebrating Passover because he was Jewish.
+I knew nothing about that at all and celebrating with food and drink.
 In fact, I'm always up for the food and drink experience to learn about new stuff.</p>
 <p>And fascinated about learning from people who'd come from, from working in India and a much different approach to, getting into work doing your job and perhaps waiting for work to come with you.
 Again, this isn't representative of everywhere in that large, at that large country, but, like, really different ways of working and what a difference it was, for them to come here.
 So, you know, learning new tech, meeting new people, learning new stuff about their cultures is, is all super fun.
 Yeah.</p>

 <p>Aaron: Katrina presented a mixed perspective on, whether that kind of working, hanging out with people that you work with beyond work as being a positive or a negative.</p>